 A quiet, insidious fact those unaware might not consider, however, is that yoga studios typically treat yoga teachers like we’re completely and totally dispensable.
 Hello, capitalism?
 I’ve largely avoided studios since a high-impact motor vehicle accident (MVA) in 2012 as a result.
 I couldn’t keep up with the mat race.

 As an aside, time will tell if the therapeutic yoga community will stand up for the industry as a whole or remain out for themselves.
 I opted out of grandfathering myself into a “Yoga Therapist” designation, because I couldn’t prioritize paying for reoccurring membership fees—including a reoccurring licensing fee—every one to three years.
-Who was this licensing body that required me to fill out 150 hours of forms, completely negating years of direct yet unrecorded experience working with clients, including myself?
+Who was this licensing body that required me to fill out 150 hours of charting, completely negating years of direct yet unrecorded experience working with clients, including myself?
 I guess no one told the affluential people that even physiotherapists are ignored with respect to insurance claims.
 Lawyers and insurance adjusters only listen to doctors.
 If the doctor’s not on board, then the yoga therapist is hooped.
-All those forms filled out for literally nothing.
+All those charts filled out for literally nothing.
 If you do end up in court, the opposing lawyer will pit you against your client anyways.
 Do these important regulators really think that yoga “therapists” will jump ahead of physio and massage in the major league?
 I’d hate to see anyone fall off their high horse, but doubtful.

 I’d claim Thai yoga massage if it were an option, but let’s stop enabling the disordered personalities behind academia and its demon spawn colonialism.
 Yoga doesn’t stand for that.
 No yogi, except for the cunning imposters who profit from membership dues, wants to deal with a ‘College of Yoga Therapists.’

 Yoga teaches us to regulate ourselves.
 If we’re not regulating ourselves, then we’re not being yogis.
 As yogis and yoga teachers, it’s our responsibility to continue sharing this wisdom with the world.
 This means we stop catering to and placating psychopathy, which humanity often finds regulating us in positions of so-called authority.
 The Yoga Alliance (for example), often misrepresented as an international governing body, is a registry operating within the United States.
 Any accredited yoga teacher in the world can register with the US Yoga Alliance for an annual fee, but membership benefits (including cheaper liability insurance) are exclusive to members residing within the United States only.
 When we’re talking about “accreditation,” we’re talking in most cases about yoga teacher trainings (i.e. schools) meeting minimum standards set by the US Yoga Alliance.
 Neither the Yoga Alliance nor yoga studios understandably want to lose income generated from membership dues.
 Yoga schools rely on aspiring yoga teachers to sign up for their trainings.
-Regardless of experience and qualifications, running teacher trainings and workshops is how yoga teachers and studios (in theory) bust out of poverty.
+Regardless of experience and qualifications, running teacher trainings and workshops is how yoga teachers and studios (in theory) make money.
 Capitalism ultimately necessitates the catch-22 of hoop-jumping, yet psychopaths expertly fit themselves into criteria.
 Not even the law can regulate deceit and denial.
 Who argues with the domino effect of psychopathy when it’s paying the bills?

 As yoga teachers, we don’t need insurance adjusters, lawyers, registrars and colleges regulating us; that would be asking impoverished wages to feed bureaucracy.